comingofflais-com/LLM-Moderator-for-wpForo/README.md

 ## Version History

 **Still in beta**

+ New in Version 1.6.2:
+ - colaias_wpforo_ai_notice, better notices

+   New in Version 1.5.7:
+ - refactored wpforo_ai to colaias_wpforo_ai

+   New in Version 1.5.6:
+ - Sanitized $_GET, $_POST, $_SERVER,
+ - In-house testing "Reset Defaults" populate function

+   New in Version 1.5.5:
+ - More fixes, hard db rm again, and logging
+ - An automated testing system (not included)
+ - Metrics table, and basic metrics
+ - Batch cleanup of expired mutes and old flag metrics for large databases

  New in Version 1.5.4:
 - Async logging to be notified whether post or topic was successfully manipulated